 Artists working now or in the recent past, with connections with the Fittleworth area

-There are a number of talented artists who have been producing work in a range of media in the village and local area; they include Peggy Spiller, Sheila Yeoman, Clare Jackman and Anne Waters and those who are creative with photography, wood-turning and textiles.
+There are a number of talented artists who have been producing work in a range of media in the village and local area; they have included Peggy Spiller, Sheila Yeoman, Clare Jackman and Anne Waters and those who are creative with photography, wood-turning and textiles.
 The focus here is mainly on painting and some sculpture.

 Some of the more notable artists working now or recently, who have had work exhibited widely include: